Prapulla1359/mortgage-calculator/README.md

 ## Brief Description

-This single page application is designed with the functionality of Mortgage Payment Calculator.
+This Single Page Application is designed with the functionality of Mortgage Payment Calculator in Angular.
 This calculator determines your mortgage payment and provides you with a mortgage payment schedule.
 It displays the Mortgage Payment Schedule in table format with pagination support and Mortgage Pie chart to present the data in a visual way.
 Mortgage Monthly Payment is displayed in the header section.

 Hosted Solution Link can be accessible though internet at https://prapulla-smp.web.app/